vijo30/Final_Reality/README.md

 ### AbstractPlayerCharacter
 A class that holds all the information of a player-controlled character in the game.

+### AbstractCommonCharacter
+A class that holds all the information of a common character in the game.

+### AbstractMage
+A class that holds all the information of a mage character in the game.

 ### BlackMage
 Creates a new Black Mage.